Revolutions of 1989: Yugoslavia

 In January 1990, an extraordinary Congress of the League of Communists of Yugoslavia was called in order to settle the disputes among its constituent parties.
-Faced with being completely outnumbered, the Slovenian and Croatian communists walked out of the Congress on 23 January 1990, thus effectively bringing to an end to Yugoslavia's communist party.
+Faced with being completely outnumbered, the Slovenian and Croatian communists walked out of the Congress on 23 January 1990, effectively bringing to an end to Yugoslavia's communist party.
 Both parties of the two western republics negotiated free multi-party elections with their own opposition movements.

 On 8 April 1990, the democratic and anti-Yugoslav DEMOS coalition won the elections in Slovenia, while on 22 April 1990 the Croatian elections resulted in a landslide victory for the nationalist Croatian Democratic Union (HDZ) led by Franjo Tuđman.
 The results were much more balanced in Bosnia and Herzegovina and in Macedonia in November 1990, while the parliamentary and presidential elections of December 1990 in Serbia and Montenegro consolidated the power of Milošević and his supporters.
 Free elections on the level of the federation were never carried out.

 The Slovenian and Croatian leaderships started preparing plans for secession from the federation, while a part of the Serbs of Croatia started the so-called Log Revolution, an insurrection organized by Serbia that would lead to the creation of the breakaway region of SAO Krajina.
 In the Slovenian independence referendum on 23 December 1990, 88.5% of residents voted for independence.
 In the Croatian independence referendum on 19 May 1991, 93.24% voted for independence.

 The escalating ethnic and national tensions were exacerbated by the drive for independence and led to the following Yugoslav wars: